Control of concerted back-to-back double ionization dynamics in helium: Results

 Controlling the classical dynamics turned out to be much easier and various objectives gave very similar results.
 As classical dynamics is much simpler, even for complicated control problems, we chose a more complicated objective $J_C$ that contains a time-dependent term, namely

 with parameters $\eta=100$ and $\xi=0.1$.
 The time-dependent term in $J_C$ ensures that large values of $|u|$ occur only during the propagation but not at the end.
 In $v$, we maximized both the coordinate and the momentum such that the trajectory ends the simulation with an appropriate direction.
+The obtained classical trajectory in $(u,v)$ and the optimized field are shown in \autoref{fig:classical_oct}.